pnouris/My-Web-Application/README.md

 * Start Keycloak on port 8080
 * Import the Realm master-realm.json in to Keyclaok
 * Using Eclipse Import folder Philip as an existing maven project
-* Run application as Maven Build (set Goals spring-boot:run)
+* Run application as Maven Build (write in Goals: spring-boot:run)
 * Access the application at http://localhost:8000/
 * Login (username: admin pass:admin)